Imipenem, Cilastatin, and Relebactam

 • It is used to treat bacterial infections.

-• Clostridioides (formerly Clostridium) difficile (C. diff)-associated diarrhea like abdominal pain or cramps, severe diarrhea or watery stools, or bloody stools
+• Clostridioides (formerly Clostridium) difficile-associated diarrhea like stomach pain, cramps, or very loose, watery, or bloody stools

 Always consult your healthcare provider to ensure the information displayed on this page applies to your personal circumstances.